strozfriedberg/notatin/README.md

 # Notatin

 Notatin is a Rust parser for offline Windows Registry files.
-The project is currently pre-release and should not be used for active investigations.
+This project is currently pre-release and should not be used for active investigations.

 ## Features
  - Implemented using 100% safe Rust and works on all platforms supported by Rust (that have stdlib).
 Tested in Windows and Ubuntu.
  - Supports applying transaction logs and recovering deleted and modified keys and values.
  - Supports exporting to JSONL, TSV, and Eric Zimmerman's common registry format (https://github.com/EricZimmerman/Registry).
- - Python bindings are included in the project (pyreg).
+ - Python bindings are included in the project (pynotatin).

 ### notatin (crate)
  `notatin` is a library that parses Windows Registry files.